stuartaird/nc-news_backend/README.md

 > Development: .env.development
 > Contaiing: `PGDATABASE=nc_news`
 >
-> In either case, the .env file should be placed in the db folder.
+> In either case, the .env file should be placed in the root directory.

 <br />